 Combine depth and complexity with just about any graphic organizer to push students’ thinking to new levels.
 And be open to their thoughts!
 Kids might have a great way to layer in depth and complexity with a graphic organizer as well.

-Graphic organizers should not be final products!
+🚫 Graphic organizers should not be a final product!
 They should lead to something.
 An essay, a presentation, a diorama, a skit, a video, etc. Far too many of my lessons ended with a graphic organizer.
 Kids need to flex their muscles and produce a true culminating product.

-But that Venn Diagram or Multi-Flow Map itself should rarely be the final product.
-Class walls shouldn’t be covered in graphic organizers, but authentic student products.
+But Venn Diagrams or Multi-Flow Maps should rarely be the final product.
+Class walls shouldn’t be covered in graphic organizers, but rather, interesting student products.

 Differentiation information in your inbox.